Uberi/python_mozaggregator/README.md

 ```bash
 ansible-playbook ansible/deploy.yml -e '@ansible/envs/dev.yml' -i ansible/inventory
 ```

+To connect to the database on the host, when running it inside the Vagrant VM, using something like [pgAdmin](http://pgadmin.org/), use `localhost` as the host, `5432` as the port, `vagrant` as the username, and a blank password.

 ## API
 Aggregates are made available through a HTTP API.
 There are two kinds of aggregates: per submission date and per build-id.